kusogakiller/passwd/README.md

 ## Overview

-RustCrypt is a simple CLI tool that generates fixed-length hexadecimal strings from random data using BLAKE3 hashing.
+RustCrypt is a CLI tool that generates fixed-length hexadecimal strings using BLAKE3 hashing.
 Built with Rust for safety, speed, and cryptographic security.

 ---